 You can’t reverse atherosclerosis, but certain medications, dietary changes, and surgery can help to slow its progression and reduce your risk of complications.

-Atherosclerosis, more commonly known as heart disease, is a serious and life-threatening condition.
-Once you’ve been diagnosed with the disease, you’ll need to make major, lasting lifestyle changes to prevent it from advancing.
-But can the disease be reversed?
-That’s a more complicated question.
+Atherosclerosis, more commonly known as hardening of the arteries, is a serious condition.
+Once you’ve been diagnosed with the disease, you’ll need to make very important, lasting lifestyle changes to prevent it further complications.

 The disease starts slowly and progresses over time.
-If you have high cholesterol, the excess cholesterol eventually begins to collect on your artery walls.
-Then, the body reacts to the buildup by sending white blood cells to attack it, much like they’d attack a bacterial infection, and inflammation can occur.
+If you have high cholesterol, the excess cholesterol can eventually collect and deposit in the artery walls.
+The body can then react to the buildup by sending white blood cells to attack it, much like they’d attack a bacterial infection, and inflammation can occur.

 Some medications may also be prescribed to increase your comfort, particularly if you’re having chest or leg pain as a symptom.

-According to Dr. Weintraub, the lower you knock the LDL down, the more likely it is that you’ll get the plaque to stop growing.
+According to Weintraub, the lower you knock the LDL down, the more likely it is that you’ll get the plaque to stop growing.

 There are seven commonly prescribed statins available in the United States: